marinnedea/tac_plus_expiring_passwords/README.md

 # Notify Tacacs++ users on expiring passwords

+## SCRIPT NAME:
-SCRIPT  : tac_plus_notify_users.sh
+- tac_plus_notify_users.sh

+## AUTHOR:
-AUTHOR  : Marin Nedea
+- Marin Nedea
+## CREATED:
-CREATED : 23-11-2016
+- 23-11-2016

+## Description
-COMMENT : Script to notify tacacss users via e-mail when their password is about to expire or to notify the admins team via e-mail/ticket.
+- Script to notify tacacss users via e-mail when their password is about to expire or to notify the admins team via e-mail/ticket.

+## SAMPLES:
-SAMPLES : Along with this script I added samples for the users_list.csv and tac_plus.conf files.
+- Along with this script I added samples for the following files:
+    - users_list.csv
+    - tac_plus.conf

 #HOW TO